Pendency of court cases in India: Too few judges and non-judicial staff

 In 2022, the sanctioned number of judges in India was 21.03 judges per million population.
-The absolute sanctioned number of judges was 34 in Supreme Court, 1108 in high courts, and 24,631 in district courts.
+The absolute sanctioned number of judges was 34 in Supreme Court—it has since been increased to 37, excluding the Chief Justice of India, 1108 in high courts, and 24,631 in district courts.
 The law commission of India and Justice V S Malimath Committee had recommended in the past to raise the number of judges to 50 judges per million population, or 20,000 population per judge.

 The sanctioned number of judges of the Supreme Court of India can be increased by the Parliament passing a law.
 The sanctioned number of judges of a High Court can be increased by the High Court making a recommendation and after it has been approved by the respective state government, its governor, the Chief Justice of India and the union government.
 The sanctioned number of district court judges can be increased by the respective high court after approval from the state government.

 During All India Chief Justices Conference 2022, the officials promised to increase the sanctioned number of district court judges by 110% in a phased manner on the basis of weighted case disposal rate.